flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 If you want to use a browser on the same machine on which you are running the Microsoft Flight Simulator and the MCDU Server it is very easy to connect to the MCDU Web Interface.

-Just use ++ctrl+left-button++ on the `localhost` link in the command window and it should open the MCDU Web Interface in your default browser.
+Just use ++ctrl+"Left Click"++ on the `localhost` link in the command window and it should open the MCDU Web Interface in your default browser.

 [http://localhost:8125](http://localhost:8125){target=new}